ibm-cloud-docs/discovery/data-crawler-qs.md

 This topic explains how to use the data crawler to ingest files from your local filesystem, to use with {{site.data.keyword.discoveryfull}}.
 {: shortdesc}

 Before attempting this task, create an instance of {{site.data.keyword.discoveryshort}} in {{site.data.keyword.Bluemix}}.
-In order to complete this guide, you will need to use the credentials that are associated with the instance of the service that you created.
+To complete this guide, you must use the credentials that are associated with the instance of the service that you created.

 ## Create an environment
 {: #dc-create-environment}